Azure-Samples/digital-twins-docs-code/models/README.md

-# Model contents
+# Model code snippets

+This folder contains the source code for [models](https://docs.microsoft.com/azure/digital-twins/concepts-models) that are included in the Azure Digital Twins documentation.
+They are written in a JSON-LD-based language called **Digital Twin Definition Language (DTDL)**.

+Note that these are the model definitions themselves, not the complete SDK calls to submit these models to the service.
+For SDK call examples for your language of choice, see the folder of [SDK code snippets](/sdks).

+## Contents

-Below is a list of the model files contained in this sample folder, including mappings between the models and the documents in which they appear, and descriptions of each.
+Below is a list of the model files contained in this folder, including mappings between the models and the documents in which they appear, and descriptions of each.

 | JSON model file | Used in | Description
 | --- | --- | --- |